BlueBetaFish/chess-engine/README.md

 ## Try it:
 - https://chess-webapp-production-79f7.up.railway.app/index.html
 - If first link does not work then try this: https://chess-webapp-1.onrender.com/index.html.
+    - (The website takes ~1 minute to load for the first time, due to the hosting platform issue.
+Please wait for 1 minute while loading for the first time, then it will work fine)

 <!-- ## Overview
 - Bluebetafish is a [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface "Communication protocol between GUI and engine") chess engine written in C++.